 In the prevention of flu, Tamiflu must be started within two days of contact with someone who has flu.
 It is given as one dose once a day for at least 10 days after contact with an infected person.
 When Tamiflu is used during a flu epidemic, this dose can be given for up to six weeks.

 If the powder for oral suspension is not available, the pharmacist can make up a solution using the contents of the capsules, or the contents of the capsules can be mixed into sweetened food at home.
-For babies aged less than one year, the solution made up by a pharmacist is preferable to a home preparation as a pharmacist can measure the dose more accurately.
-The dose to use in premature babies has not been determined.
+The solution made up by a pharmacist is preferable to a home preparation as a pharmacist can measure the dose more accurately.

 The doses may need to be lower in patients who have kidney problems.
 See the package leaflet for full details.

 How does Tamiflu work?